Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 After running this example, you can see that the `main()` function isn't blocked by `.launch()` and keeps running other code while the coroutine works in the background.

-### .async()
+### CoroutineScope.async()

-The [`.async()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/async.html) coroutine builder function is an extension function on `CoroutineScope`.
+The [`CoroutineScope.async()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/async.html) coroutine builder function is an extension function on `CoroutineScope`.
-Use it to start an asynchronous computation that runs alongside other code and returns a result you can access later.
+It starts a concurrent computation and returns a [`Deferred`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-deferred/) handle that represents an eventual result.
-The result is wrapped in a [`Deferred`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-deferred/) object, which you can access by calling the `.await()` function:
+Use the `.await()` function to suspend the code until the result is ready:

 ```kotlin
 // Imports the kotlin.time.Duration to enable expressing duration in milliseconds